 Individuals may lack access to the net due to low literacy levels, as college graduates are 10 times more likely to collect the regular benefits of computers and therefore the internet than non-college graduates.

-The transformation of the economic society into an information society, and thus the polarization of the globe, one among which is that the pole of advanced countries in terms of knowledge and communication technology and also the second pole of societies that haven’t achieved or are seeking to attain it, is inevitable.
+The transformation of the economic society into an information society.
+Thus the polarization of the globe.
+One among which is that the pole of advanced countries in terms of knowledge and communication technology.

-But just talking about information and communication technology and its role isn’t enough, strategic planning, product management, and continuous training are necessary to empower manpower together with equipping technical and cultural infrastructure.
+But just talking about information and communication technology and its role isn’t enough.
+Strategic planning, product management, and continuous training are necessary to empower manpower.

 The major issue isn’t only the technical limitations of access to technology, but the cultural problems of using them effectively also are more serious.